Juanjjs/juanjjs.github.io/_posts/2024-04-10-Paessler-PRTG-to-Monitor-Servers.md

 ---
 layout: post
 author: Juan Camilo JS
-title: Using Paessler PRTG to Monitor Servers
+title: Paessler PRTG to Monitor Servers
+excerpt: "Configuration of the monitoring platform to obtain server health metrics."
+date: 2024-04-10
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.